Theory-independent randomness generation from spatial symmetries: Rotation boxes

-This shows that the set of quantum correlations in our setup can be understood completely and exactly as a consequence of the interplay of probabilities and spatial symmetries.
-Notably, \cite{tavakoli2022informationally} also identify a general polytope $\mathcal{G}$ that characterises the set of correlations under an abstract informational restriction~\cite{tavakoli2020informationally} when no assumption is made on the underlying physical theory, and in the simplest case of two inputs, this polytope agrees with the set of achievable quantum correlations.
+This shows that the set of quantum correlations in our setup can be understood as a consequence of the interplay of probabilities and spatial symmetries, without assuming the validity of quantum theory.
+Notably, \cite{tavakoli2022informationally} also identify a general polytope $\mathcal{G}$ that characterizes the set of correlations under an abstract informational restriction~\cite{tavakoli2020informationally} when no assumption is made on the underlying physical theory, and in the simplest case of two inputs, this polytope agrees with the set of achievable quantum correlations.
 Here, however, we show that a physically well-motivated assumption reproduces the curved boundary of the set of quantum correlations exactly, for all $J$.
+Moreover, Theorem 1 implies that the amount of certifiable randomness $H^\star$ remains correct even if the validity of quantum theory is not assumed.
+To the best of our knowledge, there has not been a description of a semi-DI prepare-and-measure scenario with this property in earlier work.